Lecturer (Education), in Computer Science

 Job category/type Academic

-The School of Electronics, Electrical Engineering and Computer Science (EEECS) at Queen's University Belfast is among the leading EEECS departments in the UK with over 80% of research judged to be internationally excellent or world leading.
+The School of Electronics, Electrical Engineering and Computer Science (EEECS) at Queen’s University Belfast is among the leading EEECS departments in the UK.
+We are the first University in Northern Ireland to be awarded a royally sealed professorship.
+The rare Regius Professorship is bestowed to recognise exceptional research work.
 We have over 200 staff members who teach, mentor, lead and conduct outstanding inter- and multi-disciplinary research drawn from the cornerstone of our future mission to enhance the way we use technology in communication, health services, data security and many other related areas.

-Informal enquiries may be directed to Professor Philip Hanna via email to email@example.com
+Informal enquiries may be directed to our Head of School, Karen Rafferty via email to K.Rafferty@qub.ac.uk.